asgood23/STATIONS/made-with-samples/100-bastards.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/3HO3exOVb5j9sOsITekGaI?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-*Whenever possible, support artists by purchasing music directly from them*
+*Whenever possible, support artists by purchasing music and merch directly from them*

 # The 100 Bastards

-Roll d100, that's your bastard.
+Roll d100.
+That's your bastard.

 *While some bastard names have an implied gender because of their original song reference, play any of these as any gender you'd like, and use appropriate pronouns respectively.
 Be a bastard, not an asshole.*